reuven/2024-PyConTW-dict/README.md

 # Notebook and file from "Let's create a dict!"

 This repo contains the Jupyter notebook + files from the sprint/workshop that I ran on September 23rd, 2024, at PyCon Taiwan.
-We built a Python class that implements a lot of the functionality in Python's on builtin `dict` class -- starting with our own (smiple) `myhash` function, and going into more an dmore detail.
+We built a Python class that implements a lot of the functionality in Python's on builtin `dict` class -- starting with our own (simple) `myhash` function, and going into more an dmore detail.
 The final implementation was simliar to how pre-3.6 dicts worked.

 Enjoy!